 No Google review process.
 A clinic with 30 reviews and a 4.7 average earns more than a clinic with 3 reviews and a 5.0 average.
 Without an automatic post-visit process (email or SMS asking for a review with a direct link to the Google Business Profile), reviews don't grow.
 Without reviews Google Maps doesn't lift you in local results.

-I'm not saying that a cheap website is bad.
-I'm saying that if you buy a clinic website for 3,000 PLN, you're buying it for a year or two.
+The point isn't that a cheap website is bad in itself.
+The point is that if you buy a clinic website for 3,000 PLN, you're buying it for a year or two.
 After that the cycle repeats.
 Three years, three implementations, totalling 12-15 thousand PLN for solutions that replace each other.
 You can invest right away in one implementation of 12-18 thousand that will last 5 years.

 What actually increases bookings